awsdocs/amazon-connect-admin-guide/doc_source/sample-secure-input-with-agent.md

 # Sample secure input with agent<a name="sample-secure-input-with-agent"></a>

 **Note**
-This topic explains a sample contact flow that is included with Amazon Connect\.
-For information about locating the sample flows in your instance, see [Sample contact flows](contact-flow-samples.md)\.
+This topic explains a sample flow that is included with Amazon Connect\.
+For information about locating the sample flows in your instance, see [Sample flows](contact-flow-samples.md)\.

 Type: Queue transfer

-This contact flow shows you how to allow customers to input sensitive data while putting the agent on hold\.
+This flow shows you how to allow customers to input sensitive data while putting the agent on hold\.
 In a production environment, we recommend [using encryption](encrypt-data.md) instead of this solution\.

 Here's how it works: